eclipse-archived/smarthome/docs/documentation/development/testing.md

     ...

 In the dependency definition the `artifactId` is the name of the required bundle, where the version can always be `0.0.0`.
 Within the `bundleStartLevel` definition the start level and auto start of the depended bundles can be configured.
 The `org.eclipse.equinox.ds` bundle must have level 1 and must be started automatically.

+Common errors
+---

+### Failed to execute goal org.eclipse.tycho:tycho-surefire-plugin:XXX:test (default-test) on project XXX: No tests found.

+Maven might report this error when building your project, it means that the surefire plugin cannot find any tests to execute, please check the following details:

+* Did you add any test classes with a class-name which ends with `Test` (singular)
+* Did you annotate any methods with `@Test`